uComponents/ucomponents.github.com/data-types/xpath-templatable-list/index.md

 **Allow Duplicates** : When checked, the same item in the source list can be selected multipe times (assuming this is also within the parameters of the _Max Items_ value above).

 ## Content Editor

 ![Content Editor](DataEditor.png)

+In the above example, no items have yet been selected, but once selected the items will appear on the list to the right, and can be sorted (via drag-n-drop) like MNTP, XPath / SQL AutoComplete etc...